Start Your Claim

 Contact with electricity can result in serious personal injury, in certain cases it can cause death, severe burns and even disabling injuries.
 There are numerous agricultural electric hazards which can include poorly maintained handheld equipment or electrical faults on equipment and machinery, any of which can have fatal consequences.
 As agricultural machinery is getting larger, it also increases the chances of a farming equipment accident, incidents such as contact with electricity can cause lifechanging consequences for both the employers and the victims.

-If you have suffered from a farm injury related accident due to contact with electricity which was not your fault, then you can make your claim today, consult our experienced solicitors by calling us on 0800 0747 644 or complete our online enquiry form to request a call back.
+If you have suffered from an injury, due to electrocution while working on a farm (or in any other industry) which was not your fault, then you should consult our experienced Work Accident Solicitors solicitors by calling us on 0800 0747 644 or complete our online enquiry.
+It is more than likely you can claim Farm Accident Compensation or make a Work Accident Claim

 Employer liability for workplace electric shock accidents: